heigvd-software-engineering/semantic-flow/documentation/template-configuration.md

 ## Scope

-The following documentation focuses on how to configure templates and adapt the editor for work with the particular RDF data structure.
+The following documentation focuses on how to configure templates and adapt the editor for work with a particular RDF data structure.

 # How to